albatroxx/albatroxx.github.io/_posts/2019-12-11-timing-python-scripts-in-their-entirety.md

 I get odd results sometimes if I profile code in a subfolder (`line_profiler.py script.py` is fine, `line_profiler.py path/to/script.py` is sometimes not okay).

-There is very little in the way of error checking.
+This script contains very little in the way of error checking.
 If the script fails, it will likely fail spectacularly.
 I generally prefer this because it is (a) easy to code, and (b) alerts me to the fact that I have done something wrong.

 ```python
 #!/usr/bin/python3